Help Paying Your Bill

 Set up a payment agreement online to pay down your outstanding balance in manageable, monthly installments.

-If you’re a residential customer with an active disconnect notice, you may qualify for up to $200 toward your bill once every three years.
+If you’re a residential customer with an active disconnect notice, you may qualify for up to $200 toward your bill.
 To qualify, you must have made at least one payment toward your bill and be eligible for government financial assistance and/or meet federal Home Energy Assistance Program (HEAP) income guidelines.

 was this information helpful?